 On Windows, the easiest way to do this is to include

 SDL2.dll in the same folder as your game's executable.
-This file can be obtained via the 'Runtime Binaries (opens new window)' section of SDL's website.
+You will probably have a copy of this file already if you followed the installation guide, but if not, you can obtain it via the 'Runtime Binaries (opens new window)' section of SDL's website.

 Alternatively, you can choose to statically link SDL into your game - however, this comes with some tradeoffs (opens new window) that need to be taken into account, so make sure you understand them before switching.